 With good care, the average lifespan for this breed is 13-15 years.

-When you are ready to add a Lowchen to your family, it is great to look into adoption options first.
+When you are ready to add a Lowchen to your family, it is a great idea to look into adoption options first.

-The Lowchen Club of America has a breed rescue contact.
+The Lowchen Club of America, for instance, has a breed rescue contact.
 You can contact them directly to find out more about adoptable Lowchen in your vicinity.

 Adoption websites such as Petfinder.com and/or Adoptapet.com will allow you to set alerts to notify you when a Lowchen becomes available for adoption.

 Although Lowchen are uncommon in public shelters, it is still worth a visit to your local animal shelter or humane society.
 You can talk to the staff and let them know that you are looking to adopt a Lowchen or Lowchen mix.

 Most Lowchen that enter animal shelters and rescue groups are adult dogs.
 However, adopting an adult can be a wonderful decision.

 Most adult dogs have some prior training.
 They are calmer and less destructive than puppies.
 You can get a better sense of their long-term personality.
 Adult rescues bond to their new families just as deeply as puppies from a breeder do.